nuxeo/nuxeo-timeoff/README.md

 # Requirements

+## Building Nuxeo Timeoff plugin

+- JDK 8 (Oracle's JDK or OpenJDK recommended)
+- Apache Maven 3.1.1+
+- Apache Ant 1.7.1+
+- Npm 3.5.2
+- Bower 1.7.2
+- Open Source tools that will be downloaded by Maven when needed.

 ## Directory / User Group

  - A `hr_manager` group must be available containing the user that made the last HR validation.